subburajs/word-cloud/README.md

 # word-cloud
 My first application in github account
-This app is developed for final assignmentof crash course in python by Coursera and Google
+This app is developed for final assignment of crash course in python by Coursera and Google